Benjamin Mata

-Benjamin Mata (born 10 August 1998) is a Cook Islands footballer who currently plays as a central defender for Wellington Olympic and the Cook Islands national team.
+Benjamin Mata (born 10 August 1998) is a footballer who plays as a central defender for New Zealand Central League club Wellington Olympic, which he captains.
+Born in New Zealand, he plays for the Cook Islands national team.

 Club career

 Mata began his youth career with Wanderers SC.
 After his departure from the club he joined Onehunga Sports.
 The following season he was signed to the reserve side of Wellington Phoenix of the A-League.
 He was one of two players to receive the Winston Reid Scholarship to join the club.

 In 2017 he committed to play college soccer in the United States for the Bears of Missouri State University.
 However, he did not go on to appear for the team.

 In 2018 Mata joined Papakura City for one season.
 In 2019 he joined Tupapa Maraerenga of the Cook Islands Round Cup.
 He made two appearances for the club in 2019 OFC Champions League qualification, scoring three goals.

 Later in 2019 he moved to Team Wellington.
 He remained with the club until 2021 when he signed across town with Wellington Olympic.
 During his first season with Olympic, Mata helped the team win the Central League title that season.
 After the move to Olympic he was named captain of the squad.